 1. Social share buttons.
 Well, duh.

 2. The “total” counters, where you just see one number of total shares rather than each network’s number of shares.
-I loved the ability of SW to grab the full number of shares from old versions of my website, including the
+I loved the ability of SW to grab the full number of shares from old versions of my website, including the http version.

 3. The Pinterest image “hover” button that lets people click on the image to share it directly.

 4. The sidebar widget which showed your most shared posts and the number of shares.